Kamata Kingdom

-The Kamata Kingdom কমতা ৰাজ্য; in the eastern Sivalik Hills, emerged in western Kamarupa probably when Sandhya, a ruler of Kamarupanagara, moved his capital west to Kamatapur sometime after 1257 CE.
-Since it originated in the old seat of the Kamarupa kingdom, and covered most of the western parts of it, the kingdom is also sometimes called as Kamarupa-Kamata.

-It covered a region corresponding to present-day undivided districts of Kamrup, Goalpara, Jalpaiguri, and Cooch Behar district in India and Rangpur and northern parts of Mymensingh in Bangladesh.
-The rise of the Kamata kingdom marked the end of the ancient period in the history of Assam and the beginning of the medieval period.
+The Kamata Kingdom was a medieval polity centred on Kamatapur, identified with present-day Gosanimari in the Cooch Behar district of West Bengal.
+Its origins and early political history are uncertain.
+Later genealogical and hagiographical traditions connect the rulers of Kamata with earlier rulers of Kamarupa, and some twentieth-century historians consequently proposed that Sandhya transferred his capital from Kamarupanagara to Kamatapur after the defeat of Malik Ikhtiyaruddin Iuzbak in 1257.
+This reconstruction is not confirmed by contemporary epigraphic or numismatic evidence.
+The name Kamata or Kamatapura is associated with the court of Durlabha Narayan in early Assamese literary works, although the chronology and territorial extent of this ruler remain disputed.
+Maheswar Neog observed that the political history of the period has to be reconstructed principally from literary evidence and that the extent and nature of the rule of the kingdom called Kamata or Kamata-mandala remain conjectural.
+A Chutia copperplate issued in 1428 describes Ratnanarayana as a king of Kamatapura; Maheswar Neog identifies him with Satyanarayana of the Sadhayapura grants and interpreted the records as indicating a dynastic connection between Sadhaya and Kamatapura.

+Modern historians have sometimes used the expression Kamarupa–Kamata for the political transition between the earlier Kamarupa formations and the later polity centred at Kamatapur.
+The territory controlled from Kamatapur varied over time.
+Later historical reconstructions associate the polity at its greatest extent with parts of present-day North Bengal, western and central Assam and northern Bangladesh, but the boundaries and intensity of control during its poorly documented early phases remain uncertain.
 The last rulers were the Khens, who were later displaced in 1498 by Alauddin Hussain Shah, the ruler of the Bengal Sultanate.
 Though Hussain Shah developed extensive administrative structures, he lost political control to a confederation of Baro-Bhuyan within a few years.

 In 1515, Biswa Singha removed the Baro-Bhuyan confederacy and established the Koch dynasty.
-The Koches were the last to call themselves Kamateshwar (the rulers of Kamata), but due to the far-reaching extensive influence and expansions the kingdom is sometimes called the Koch Kingdom.
-In the following century the kingdom split in Koch Bihar and Koch Hajo.
+The Koches were the last to call themselves Kamateshwar (the rulers of Kamata), but due to the far-reaching extensive influence and expansions, the kingdom is sometimes called the Koch Kingdom.
+In the following century, the kingdom split into Koch Bihar and Koch Hajo.
 The eastern kingdom, Koch Hajo, was absorbed into the Ahom kingdom in the 17th century.
-The western portion of the Kamata kingdom, Koch Bihar continued to be ruled by a branch of the Koch dynasty and later merged with the Indian territory after the independence of India from the British domain.
+The western portion of the Kamata kingdom, Koch Bihar, continued to be ruled by a branch of the Koch dynasty and later merged with the Indian territory after the independence of India from the British domain.
 The boundary between Koch Bihar and Koch Hajo is approximately the boundary between West Bengal and Assam today.

-Rulers of Kamata kingdom
+Rulers of Kamata Kingdom

+The political history of the Kamata kingdom region before the rise of the Koch dynasty remains uncertain and is largely reconstructed from traditions and scattered sources.
+Historians have relied on limited epigraphic evidence alongside later literary works, genealogical traditions, and retrospective chronicles, resulting in reconstructions that remain tentative.